SupposedlySlyFox/AmazonScrapper/README.md

 # Q&A
-You have to install the dependencies due to github not allowing me to type it down.
+You have to install the dependencies due to github not allowing me to put it down on the files.